What are the Complications of Gallstones?

 Infection Cholangitis: This happens when there is infection with blocked bile duct caused by the stone in the bile duct.
 This is a very serious condition as the infection can spread to the blood in a very short time and cause serious organ damage (renal failure/cardiac failure/liver failure).
 This is associated with high risks, so patients would be in ICU.
 Patients will need ERCP ( camera procedure to remove stone in bile duct).
 Once recovered from the infection, patients will need surgery (laparoscopic cholecystectomy: key hole procedure to remove gall bladder with stones) on the same admission.

-Jaundice: This can happen when gallstone slips from the gallbladder to the common bile duct and causes obstruction to flow of bile (see picture).
+common bile duct and causes obstruction to flow of bile (see picture).
 Patients will need ERCP (camera procedure to remove stone in bile duct).
 Sometimes, the stone can pass on its own.
 This will be determined by serial blood tests.
 Once recovered from the infection, patients will need surgery (laparoscopic cholecystectomy: key hole procedure to remove gall bladder with stones) on the same admission.

 Pancreatitis: This is the most serious complication of gallstones with serious threat to life depending on the severity of pancreatitis.
 Most patients will need ERCP (camera procedure to remove stone in bile duct).
 Vary rarely can the stone pass on its own.
 Once recovered from pancreatitis, patients will need surgery (laparoscopic cholecystectomy: key hole procedure to remove gall bladder with stones) on the same admission.